 Electricity, collecting garbage, water provision, warmth, and cold in the house cost $171.05 per month.

 $0.09 is a per-minute rating for mobile connection with the world.

 You can always use an alternative in the form of the unlimited data Internet which will actually be only $33.67 per month.

 SPORTS & LEISURE

 Cyprus is worth living in.

-With such a broad programme for sports and leisure, it’s wrong to miss the chance.
+With such a broad program for sports and leisure, it’s wrong to miss the chance.

-Cinema is probably the cheapest way to spend free time.
+Cinema is probably the cheapest way to spend your free time.